A unified quantum framework for electrons and ions: The self-consistent harmonic approximation on a neural network curved manifold: Applications and examples

 The results are reported in \figurename~\ref{fig:h2:dissociation}, where we compare in red the \name with a six-layer transformation to the numerical exact diagonalization and the mean-field Hartree-Fock (HF) solution.
 As expected, HF reflects the problem of all mean-field approaches (as density functional theory) suffering from the static correlation error arising when the electrons localize on the atoms.
 The \name delivers an excellent agreement with the exact (numerical) result within the stochastic accuracy of the averages (\SI{0.001}{\hartree} in the ground state).

 We benchmarked the antibonding excited state solution by promoting an electron to the first excited state of the auxiliary harmonic Hamiltonian in a triplet spin configuration.
-Notably, the \ch{H2} anti-bonding state is strongly affected by electron-hole interactions, as after the promotion of the electron in the excited state of the auxiliary Hamiltonian, the system significantly relaxes with dynamics similar to the one giving rise to excitonic states in condensed matter system.
-This state is challenging to capture even within GW: our method shows precision in the excitation gap within \SI{0.2}{\electronvolt} across the whole dissociation curve, overcoming GW-BSE, which retains a similar accuracy only for $R<\SI{2.3}{\bohr}$ \cite{Jing2021}.
+Notably, the \ch{H2} anti-bonding state is strongly affected by electron-hole interactions, as after the promotion of the electron in the excited state of the auxiliary Hamiltonian, the system significantly relaxes with dynamics similar to those giving rise to excitonic states in condensed matter systems.
 Therefore, the method displays promising potential for applications in materials with excitonic effects.
+Indeed, for a complete characterization of excitons, a dynamical extension of the method, in line with what is done for time-dependent SCHA\cite{Monacelli2021}, is required.

 As the method is based on a first-principles quantization with a wavefunction approach, like VMC, we have an analytical expression for the resulting many-body wavefunction that we compare in \figurename~\ref{fig:h2:dissociation:wf} with the exact (full diagonalization) solution.
-The absence of spots in the principal diagonal of the colormaps (two electrons on the same atoms) indicates that the \name correctly accounts for correlation thanks to the off-diagonal elements in the $\bGamma$ matrix of the Gaussian stretcher that couple the wavefunction of different electrons (\secname~\ref{sec:electrons}), like a backflow transformation employed in Variational Monte Carlo (VMC).
+The absence of spots in the electronic density located when $r_1=r_2$ over the hydrogen nuclei confirms that the \name correctly accounts for static correlation, localizing the two electrons always in the two different ions.
+This is achieved thanks to the off-diagonal elements in the $\bGamma$ matrix of the Gaussian stretcher that couple the wavefunction of different electrons (\secname~\ref{sec:electrons}), like a backflow transformation employed in VMC.